 As a parent, feeling confident in the safety of your child or children at the school they attend is extremely important.
-Some of the questions parents have about school safety may be:

-How are lockdown drills implemented?
+How are lockdown drills handled?

 What plans are in place to help kids stay safe?